Pay Yourself First: The Key to Building a Thriving Optometry Practice and Personal Wealth

 3. Pay Yourself as an Investor

-4. Cover Your Household Expenses
+1. Cover Your Household Expenses

 Building an emergency savings fund is crucial for both personal and business stability.
 Pay yourself first by setting aside a portion of your income to build a safety net that can cover unexpected expenses.
 Experts recommend having 3-6 months of expenses saved for emergencies, such as an economic downturn, personal illness, or business challenges.

-6. Invest in Other Assets
+3. Invest in Other Assets

-7. Buy Insurance
+4. Buy Insurance

 Protecting yourself, your family, and your business from unforeseen events is crucial.
 From health insurance to disability coverage and professional liability insurance, paying yourself first means ensuring that these protections are in place.
 This safeguard can prevent catastrophic financial losses in the event of illness, injury, or lawsuits.

-8. Pay Taxes
+5. Pay Taxes

 Taxes are inevitable, but with a solid financial plan in place, they don’t have to be stressful.
 By paying yourself first, you can set aside enough money to cover your taxes without scrambling at the last minute.
 Working with a good accountant to plan your taxes efficiently will also help you minimize your liability and maximize your deductions.
+Paying tax is part of the package of living in a world country.
+However, you don’t need to pay more than what’s required.
+Ask your accountant, tax attorney, and financial advisors to help you develop a tax-saving strategy that fits your situation.

-9. Enjoy Everyday Life
+6. Enjoy Everyday Life

-10. Leave a Legacy for the Next Generation
+7. Leave a Legacy for the Next Generation

 Finally, paying yourself first enables you to build a legacy that will outlive you.
-By growing your wealth and wisely managing your finances, you can leave behind something of value for your children, grandchildren, or even a cause that’s close to your heart.
-Whether through an inheritance, a family trust, or charitable donations, your legacy will be a testament to your hard work and success.
+By growing your wealth and wisely managing and protecting your finances, you can leave behind something of value for your children, grandchildren, or even a cause that’s close to your heart.
+Whether through an inheritance, a family trust, a will, or charitable donations, your legacy will be a testament to your hard work and success.

 “If you don’t pay yourself first, you’ll never have the money you need to invest in assets that will lead to financial freedom in the future.” -Robert Kiyosaki

-If so, Click HERE to join the Optometry Divas community and our CEO of YOU Business Consulting program.
+Are you ready to take control of your finances and your practice?
+If so, Click HERE to join the Optometry Divas community and our CEO of YOU business consulting program designed to help you thrive.
 We’ll help you design a plan to pay yourself first and build a thriving, profitable practice that supports the life you dream of!

 Until next time, remember: Dream Big, Take Risks, and become the CEO of YOU™!